onqtam/headjack/docs/why/SYSTEM.md

 > "With the detonation of the first atomic bomb, a new age of humanity began.
 At that moment, a rapidly accelerating technological power finally reached the threshold where we might be able to destroy ourselves — the first point where the threat to humanity from within exceeded the threats from the natural world.
 A point where the entire future of humanity hangs in the balance.
 Where every advance our ancestors have made could be squandered, and every advance our descendants may achieve could be denied." - [The Precipice, by Toby Ord](https://forum.effectivealtruism.org/posts/QHxjRx8zpqL4xxsXT/toby-ord-fireside-chat-and-q-and-a#:~:text=With%20the%20detonation,could%20be%20denied.)

 > "These threats to humanity and how we address them define our time.
 The advent of nuclear weapons posed a real risk of human extinction in the 20th century.
 With the continued acceleration of technology, and without serious efforts to protect humanity, there is strong reason to believe the risk will be higher this century, and increase with each century that technological progress continues.
 Because these anthropogenic risks outstrip all natural risks combined, they set the clock on how long humanity has left to pull back from the brink." - [The Precipice, by Toby Ord](https://forum.effectivealtruism.org/posts/QHxjRx8zpqL4xxsXT/toby-ord-fireside-chat-and-q-and-a#:~:text=These%20threats%20to,from%20the%20brink.)

+> "The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom." - [Isaac Asimov](https://www.goodreads.com/quotes/4078-the-saddest-aspect-of-life-right-now-is-that-science)